FrontendSolutionsGmbH/ufp-optimizer/README.md

 ## TODOS ##

+* add development mode for faster execution (no brotli, no zoplfi just zlib + faster image compressions)
+* inputdir === outputDir should also work (just do not copy stuff)
+* add closure compiler if wanted (and optionally uglify-js)
 * Better docs
 * Better error handling (input dir does not exist, inputDir===outputDir, broken files, write permission errors)
 * Webpack Usage